OluwmayowaF/tdd-react-movie-finder/README.md

     - When user clicks search a table showing the results matching / similar to the user input from the https://omdbapi.com/ API is displayed

+## Approach
+- React-testing library and Jest were used to manage tests.
+As a personal preference when working on the frontend I tend to start with the basic look of the interface before implementing functionality.
+In accordance with TDD principles I started with a wireframe of what the interface should look like and proceeded as follows
+1. Wrote a test to ensure the APP interface is rendered
+2. Added the Code to make the test pass
+3. Added a test for each component to be displayed on the App Page
+4. Added Each Component Folder with corresponding test for Visual Elements
+5. Added Code to ensure each visual test passes
+6. The SearchForm Component was then updated to include test that affects how users interact with the App
+    - Ensuring users cannot submit an empty request
+    - Ensuring that users can actually enter a request
+    - Ensuring that the buttons become enabled when a user enters a value to search
+    - Ensuring that on button click a preloader is displayed to while results are being fetched
+    - Ensuring that the Function to fetch the result is actually called

 ## Other Information
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).